 The third appointment worthwhile is that of journalist M. J. Akbar:

 He switched sides to join BJP as the minister of state in External Affairs.
 While Sushma Swaraj has been doing a fine job in her ministry, with regular help from the PM himself, she needed a suave and articulate minister to assist her in the day to day dealings.
 Akbar is perhaps the best fit in this, having known all the ministers all too well spread across his journalistic career.

 A Muslim, at such an important portfolio, bypassing other senior leaders, fairs well for the party.
 This sends a strong message of meritocracy to the hoi-polloi.

 Shunting Smriti Irani in textiles:

-Sensible BJP supporters and political opponents alike have criticised Irani’s handling of the ministry.
+Sensible BJP supporters and political opponents alike have criticized Irani’s handling of the ministry.
 Though the Human Resources Department ministry has had a history of black sheep ministers, Smriti’s tenure during these two years has been forgetful, to say the least.

 Though, replacing her with Prakash Javadekar is not the brightest of ideas the PM has had.
 But this move will definitely work towards firming up the image of the central cabinet.
 Many argue that she has been parked in the textile ministry only till the UP elections.
 However, it is worth the satisfaction of her being off the HRD portfolio.

 The other appointees too, barring a few misfits such as Anupriya Patel, have mostly been based on exemplary performance in the parliament.
-It may sound murky, but Modi’s sure has targeted to optimally utilise his political options to reap the most to win upcoming elections.
+It may sound murky, but Modi’s sure has targeted to optimally utilize his political options to reap the most to win upcoming elections.